BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ]
 ```

-_It's a good habit to format your `number` coordinates for better readibility._
+_It's a good habit to format your `number` coordinates for better readability._

 We recommend you to use the `number` or `Float32Array` objects if possible to avoid unnecessary creation of temporary `Vector3` objects holding the points, mainly if you are creating the coordinates dynamically on the fly.
 The coordinates are converted to `number[][]` internally so `number[]` or `number[][]` are the fastest options.